mono/website/docs/faq/aspnet.md

 Out of the box, ASP.NET only supports pages written in C# and VB.NET.
 To convince it to use the F# compiler, the following extra steps are required:

 -   Install the F# compiler and runtime.
-Get it from [here](http://research.microsoft.com/fsharp/release.aspx).
-It should come with an install-mono.sh script.
-(On my system, I had to convert the newlines in that thing from CRLF (DOS format) to regular LF before sh would properly run it.)

 -   Set up mod_mono for apache, clx, or whichever web server you want, set up your ASP.NET page and configure the web-server to find it.